RamEio/ramy-eid-portfolio/local-work/project_agents/tester.md

 ---

-This structure ensures that quality assurance is embedded in every phase of the project, with clear accountability, traceability, and a continuous improvement mindset.
+This v4.0 structure ensures that quality assurance is embedded in every phase of the project, with clear accountability, traceability, and a continuous improvement mindset while incorporating advanced testing capabilities and error handling.